Golgautier/nke-labs/09_Use_Pull_Secret/readme.md

 # Summary:

-This exercise will teach you how to use an accound to download containers images from your registry.
+This exercise will teach you how to use an account to download containers images from your registry.

-In this exercise, we will to it for dockerhub.
+In this exercise, we will do it for dockerhub.

 # Prerequisites